 Each team has their own Google Cloud Platform project, which consist of:

 - a set of users,

 - in addition to authentication and monitoring settings of those APIs.

 These projects are managed through Google Cloud Console.

 So, for example, all of your Cloud Storage buckets and objects, along with user permissions for accessing them, reside in a project.

 In general every member of the team has the possibility to add the necessary permissions they need via IAM role managment.
-There is no general limitation as to which features/products that can be used in a project, but everything needs to have been ROS'd.
-While we encourage the teams to base their ROS(s) and PVK(s) on the ones done by the NAIS team, each team is responsible to do their own necessary ROS and PVK aimed for their usage/feature not covered by existing ROS.
+There is no general limitation as to which features/products that can be used in a project, but everyone needs to conduct platform risk assessment (ROS).
+While we encourage the teams to base their ROS(s) and data protection impact assessments (DPIA / PVK) on the ones done by the NAIS team, each team is responsible to do their own necessary ROS and PVK aimed for their usage/feature not covered by existing ROS.